rgildiaz/ITI/projects/gitlab-sync/gladsync/README.md

 # GLADSync Reference

-#### 🚧 UNDER CONSTRUCTION 🚧

-This document will walk through the design of some of the program components, intended to make future maintenance and changes easier.
+This document will walk through my thinking about the design of some of the program components, intended to make future maintenance and changes easier.
 For a more general overview of the program and how to use it, refer to [the `README` in the parent folder](../README.md).

-The GLADSync package is split into three components:
+The GLADSync package is split into three major components:

 - [`main.py`](#mainpy) is the main entry-point for the CLI.
 - [`gladsync.py`](#gladsyncpy) contains the actual program logic.
 - [`config.py`](#configpy) is a helper for parsing config files.

-It additionally contains:
+It additionally contains some "helper" files:

 - [`example_config.yaml`](#app-configuration), which is a starter config file.
 - [this `README`](./README.md)!